 This press release contains "forward-looking statements" (as that term is defined in the United States Private Securities Litigation Reform Act of 1995) regarding the research collaboration between AstraZeneca and Lilly.
 This press release reflects Lilly's current beliefs.
-However, there are substantial risks and uncertainties in the process of drug research, development, and commercialization.
-Among other risks, there can be no guarantee that this investigational combination regimen will receive regulatory approval, or, if approved, that it will achieve intended benefits or become a commercially successful product.
+However, there are substantial risks and uncertainties in the process of drug research, development and commercialization.
+Among other risks, there can be no guarantee that these investigational combination regimens will receive regulatory approval, or, if approved, will achieve intended benefits or become commercially successful.
 For further discussion of these and other risks and uncertainties that could cause actual results to differ materially from Lilly's expectations, please see the company's latest Forms 10-K and 10-Q filed with the U.S. Securities and Exchange Commission.
-Except as required by law, Lilly undertakes no duty to update forward-looking statements.
+Except as required by law, Lilly undertakes no duty to update forward-looking statements for events occurring after the date of this release.